giovanniboscu/continuous-section-field/docs/assumptions_limitations.md

 ## Numerical Considerations

 - **Geometry mapping is exact; integrals may be numerical**
-  While the geometric interpolation is defined by explicit mapping rules (ruled surfaces), many sectional quantities may be obtained via numerical integration (e.g., Gaussian quadrature over triangulated domains).
+  While the geometric interpolation is defined by explicit mapping rules (ruled surfaces), many sectional quantities may be obtained via numerical integration.
 Accuracy depends on integration settings and polygon resolution.

 - **Polygon resolution controls fidelity for curved boundaries**
   For curvilinear shapes approximated by polygons, accuracy improves with more sides/vertices.
 Users should verify convergence when high fidelity is required.